ch0min/piggy_budget_app/README.md

 -  Brugt CAPTCHA til BRUTEFORCE!!!!!
 -  SPLASH SCREEN
 -  Pass loading as a prop down from App.jsx to children
+-  Email redirection
+-  Put all crud functions in on helper file.
+-  Hvorfor bruge expo router vs react native navigation?
+-  useContext?
+-  Fix props til children?

 MINOR BUGS:

 -  Sometimes when you login you will quickly see the CompleteProfile Screen.

 **_ SECURITY TEST _**